IT CAN BE VERY SIMPLE TO DECODE!

-Many of the images on this page were captured with a VERY basic setup: a Yaesu FT-60R radio programmed to 145.800mHZ, a , and a great $3 iOS app from Black Cat Systems entitled "CQ SSTV."
+Many of the images on this page were captured with a VERY basic setup: a Yaesu FT-60R radio programmed to 145.800mHZ, a , and a great ~$3.50 iOS app from

-If the setup looks and sounds familiar, it's the same radio and antenna used to speak with an astronaut on Field Day 2014 who was aboard the ISS at the time.
+If the setup looks and sounds familiar, it's the same radio and antenna used to - who was aboard the ISS at the time.

-The link above to the AMSAT-UK has setups for other computer operating systems.
+The link above to AMSAT-UK has a great page with setups for other computer operating systems.

 I didn't think there was too much left in the amateur world to get me as excited ... but I was wrong!